 To keep pace with this changing demand, plant managers and process engineers must ensure that the palletising process is as efficient and effective as possible.
 This means keeping systems maintained and palletising patterns up-to- date, while minimising any risk of downtime or hindered performance.

 To make these processes easier to manage, plant managers have been increasingly turning to new technological solutions; solutions that are a step beyond the traditional automation systems or machines that have previously improved industrial performance.

 In the twenty-first century, digital technologies and software are proving to be the unconventional ally of the modern plant manager.

-However, the process of integrating palletizing robots has traditionally relied on computer assisted design (CAD) drawings and involved a lot of estimation.
-Food plant managers provide approximate dimensions to robot manufacturers for the robot and leave the rest in the hands of the manufacturer, who tests the product in its own facility before finalizing and installing onsite.
+However, the process of integrating palletising robots has traditionally relied on computer assisted design (CAD) drawings and involved a lot of estimation.
+Food plant managers provide approximate dimensions to robot manufacturers for the robot and leave the rest in the hands of the manufacturer, who tests the product in its own facility before finalising and installing onsite.

 While this approach is sufficient for some businesses, it can open up several performance problems.
 For example, CAD drawings alone do not necessarily provide an accurate representation of the operating environment and the robots still need to be programmed after installation.
 This lengthens periods of unproductive downtime to accommodate the placement and programming of a new robot.

-For example, one of the most common causes of damage to palletizing robots is collision with a cell’s support pillar during operation.
+For example, one of the most common causes of damage to palletising robots is collision with a cell’s support pillar during operation.
 By using a virtual commissioning platform, such as ABB’s RobotStudio® these instances of collision can be fully discovered and resolved in a time and cost efficient manner on the computer.
-This helps minimize the actual, physical commissioning.
+This helps minimise the actual, physical commissioning.